 “Why are you letting me visit at all?”

 “Because you are divine”.

 His circular words and indifferent manner caused my temper to fray, again.

 “It is a dream of a perfect world.”

 When my eyes opened Sadhu Jain was gone.

 I fell toward the planet as if through a vision; for though my view altered as I moved, I felt nothing, neither wind, rain, nor friction.
 Because I felt nothing I found it difficult to believe that what I saw all around me was real.
 My scanner informed me that it was, but I did not trust its report.

 I passed through the planet’s outer atmosphere in an instant.
-A moment later I burst through the clouds into a clear sky.
+An instant later I burst through the clouds into a clear sky.
 I could not see any horizon because everywhere I looked my view was blocked by something that was alive: huge flocks of birds; thousand meter high trees; vast herds of animals; and seas that were bursting with fish.

 I landed beside Sadhu Jain.
-He seemed more substantial than the projection I had seen on the Quark, though barely so, for his eyes were watery and unfocused, his dreadlocks were wild, his sari was tattered, and his deportment was loose.
+He was more substantial than the projection I had seen on the Quark, though barely so: his eyes were watery and unfocused, his dreadlocks were wild, his sari was tattered, and his deportment was loose.

 “Where am I?”
 I asked.